chazhurd/APE/docs/SRS.md

 - Teacher:
     - A teacher will be able to upload a file containing their class roster and instantaneously register their entire class for an APE.
     - The APE will be created and graded by the teacher or specified graders.
+    - The teacher will be able to generate, view and export reports in CSV format.
 - Admin:
     - The admin will have complete control of the entire system and will be permitted to, create/edit/archive exams, add/remove exam locations, manually add/remove accounts of any type, and generate reports.
     - There can be a maximum 2 of this type of account.